littlecxm/Bayshore_6r/README.md

  - Ghost Trophies Saving

  ## What is not working
- - Game will crash at mileage screen (from my end).. idk if this is because of bayshore server or openparrot (?)
+ - ~~Game will crash at mileage screen (from my end).. idk if this is because of bayshore server or openparrot(?)~~ fixed by running amauth and tpui with as admin

  - Transfer from 6